Visiting the Horses

 I drove up to Montrose, NY on a drizzly Tuesday to visit my friend Will, his wife Beth, and their menagerie of chickens, horses, dogs, birds and soon goats.
 When I turned off the highway I passed rolling hills covered in apple orchards, the stunted trees like coral in a desiccated ocean sky.
 Now, two weeks later, I’m sure the trees are bursting in bloom.

 I pulled into the driveway of Will and Beth’s charming farmhouse to find Will deshedding his quarter horse with long strokes of a metal curry comb, flaxen tufts of Merlin’s winter coat lifting in the breeze like milkweed pods.
 Over the next couple hours Merlin and I became acquainted as he looked at me with his wise, gentle eyes and let me bury my fingers in his mane.
 I pressed my nose to his side and breathed in the smell of hay and wind and soil.
 Merlin, apparently, likes to roll around in the dirt.
-When I held out my hand, he delicately plucked radishes from my palm, the satisfied crunch of his chewing reverberating from deep in his skull.
-Horses, Will told me, have two sets of teeth.
+When I held out my hand, he plucked radishes from my palm, the satisfied crunch of his chewing reverberating from deep in his skull.
+This is because a horse has two rows of teeth, Will told me, that extend far back in their jaws.
 Out in the pasture, I learned about a horse’s different gaits, and how a sound they can’t see, like dried leaves rattling over the grass, can spook them.
-It was a wonderful visit, and I was grateful to Will and Beth for their generosity.
+It was a fascinating visit, and I was grateful to Will and Beth for their generosity.

 Now, back to the garret…